apache/usergrid/docs/push-notifications/tutorial.md

 * __APP__: The app in your organization where you created the notifier.
 (For the sample, make sure it's "sandbox".)

 * __USER__ and __PASSWORD__: Optional.
-If you created your notifier in an app other than "sandbox" (which doesn't require authentication), enter the username and password of one of your API BaaS admin users.
+If you created your notifier in an app other than "sandbox" (which doesn't require authentication), enter the username and password of one of your Usergrid admin users.

 4. In AndroidManifest.xml, be sure the proper Android permissions are included, such as READ_PHONE_STATE and VIBRATE.